 testing is a testing methodology where the objective is to test the application as a whole.

-E2E tests in TEAMMATES can be found in the package teammates.e2e.
+E2E tests in TEAMMATES are located in the package teammates.e2e and configured in src/e2e/resources/testng-e2e.xml.

 TEAMMATES E2E testing requires Firefox, Chrome, or Edge (Chromium-based).

-Before running tests, modify src/e2e/resources/test.properties if necessary, e.g. to configure which browser and test accounts to use.
+Before running tests, modify src/e2e/resources/test.properties as needed — for example, to configure which browser and test accounts to use.

 E2E tests follow this configuration: